aframires/freesound-loop-annotator/docs/index.md

 ## Music Generation

 In this section, we present example templates used for the generation of music pieces from loops, and some audio examples of the generated pieces.
+The code to run this experiments can be obtained at Jordan Smith's [repo](https://github.com/jblsmith/ismir2020-loops).

 ### Example Layouts